-Fair Value Measurements at December 31, 2022
+Fair Value Measurements at December 31

-(Dollars in thousands) Level 1 Level 2 Level 3 Total
+(Dollars in thousands)] Level 1 I Level 2 L Level 3 Total

 Assets at Fair Value

 Cash equivalents:

 Money market funds \$ 18,620 \$ \$ \$ 18,620

 Total Assets at Fair Value \$ 18,620 \$ \$ \$ 18,620

 The Company uses the market approach technique to value its financial instruments and there were no changes in valuation techniques during 2023 or 2022.
-The Company's financial instruments consist primarily of cash and cash equivalents, accounts receivable and other receivables, accounts payable and accrued liabilities.
-For accounts receivable and other receivables, accounts payable and accrued liabilities, the carrying amounts of these financial instruments as of March 31, 2023 and December 31, 2022 were considered representative of their fair values due to their short term to maturity or repayment.
+The Company's financial instruments consist primarily of cash and cash equivalents, short-term investments, accounts receivable and other receivables, accounts payable and accrued liabilities.
+For short-term investments, accounts receivables and other receivables, accounts payable and accrued liabilities, the carrying amounts of these financial instruments as of September 30, 2023 and December 31, 2022 were considered representative of their fair values due to their short term to maturity or repayment.
 Cash equivalents are carried at cost, which approximates their fair value.